-As with all testing methodologies, ATPG has limitations: 1) Dynamic boxes: ATPG cannot model boxes whose internal state can be changed by test packets.
-For example, a NAT that dynamically assigns TCP ports to outgoing packets can confuse the online monitor as the same test packet can give different results.
-2) Non-deterministic boxes: Boxes can load-balance packets based on a hash function of packet fields, usually combined with a random seed; this is common in multipath routing such as ECMP.
+As with all testing methodologies, ATPG has limitations.

+- Dynamic boxes: ATPG cannot model boxes whose internal state can be changed by test packets.
+For example, an NAT that dynamically assigns TCP ports to outgoing packets can confuse the online monitor as the same test packet can give different results. - 2) Nondeterministic boxes: Boxes can load-balance packets based on a hash function of packet fields, usually combined with a random seed; this is common in multipath routing such as ECMP.
 When the hash algorithm and parameters are unknown, ATPG cannot properly model such rules.
-However, if there are known packet patterns that can iterate through all possible outputs, ATPG can generate packets to traverse every output.
-3) Invisible rules: A failed rule can make a backup rule active, and as a result no changes may be observed by the test packets.
+However, if there are known packet patterns that can iterate through all possible outputs, ATPG can generate packets to traverse every output. - 3) Invisible rules: A failed rule can make a backup rule active, and as a result, no changes may be observed by the test packets.
 This can happen when, despite a failure, a test packet is routed to the expected destination by other rules.
 In addition, an error in a backup rule cannot be detected in normal operation.
-Another example is when two drop rules appear in a row: the failure of one rule is undetectable since the effect will be masked by the other rule.
-4) Transient network states: ATPG cannot uncover errors whose lifetime is shorter than the time between each round of tests.
+Another example is when two drop rules appear in a row: The failure of one rule is undetectable since the effect will be masked by the other rule. - 4) Transient network states: ATPG cannot uncover errors whose lifetime is shorter than the time between each round of tests.
 For example, congestion may disappear before an available bandwidth probing test concludes.
-Finer-grained test agents are needed to capture abnormalities of short duration.
-5) Sampling: ATPG uses sampling when generating test packets.
+Finer-grained test agents are needed to capture abnormalities of short duration. - 5) Sampling: ATPG uses sampling when generating test packets.
 As a result, ATPG can miss match faults since the error is not uniform across all matching headers.
 In the worst case (when only one header is in error), exhaustive testing is needed.

-9. RELATED WORK
+IX.
+RELATED WORK

 We are unaware of earlier techniques that automatically generate test packets from configurations.
-The closest related work we know of are offline tools that check invariants of different components in networks.
-On the control plane, NICE [3] attempts to exhaustively cover the code paths symbolically in controller applications with the help of simplified switch/host models.
-On the data plane, Anteater [21] models invariants as boolean satisfiability problems and checks them against configurations with a SAT solver.
-Header Space Analysis [12] uses a geometric model to check reachability, detect loops, and verify slicing.
-Recently, SOFT [14] is proposed to verify the consistency between different Open-Flow agent implementations that are responsible for bridging control and data planes in the SDN context.
-ATPG complements these checkers by directly testing the data plane and covering a significant set of dynamic or performance errors that cannot be otherwise captured.
+The closest related works we know of are offline tools that check invariants in networks.
+In the control plane, NICE [7] attempts to exhaustively cover the code paths symbolically in controller applications with the help of simplified switch/host models.
+In the data plane, Anteater [25] models invariants as boolean satisfiability problems and checks them against configurations with a SAT solver.
+Header Space Analysis [16] uses a geometric model to check reachability, detect loops, and verify slicing.
+Recently, SOFT [18] was proposed to verify consistency between different OpenFlow agent implementations that are responsible for bridging control and data planes in the SDN context.
+ATPG complements these checkers by directly testing the data plane and covering a significant set of dynamic or performance errors that cannot otherwise be captured.

-End-to-end probes have long been used in network diagnosis.
-Duffield uses Binary Tomography [5, 6] to detect the smallest set of failed links that explains end-to-end measurements.
-NetDiagnoser [4] further combines end-to-end probes with routing data.
-Researchers also use various models to correlate network metrics with network events [13,19,20,22].
-Recently, mining low-quality, unstructured data, such as router configurations and network tickets has attracted interest [8, 17, 30].
-By contrast, the primary contribution of ATPG is not fault localization, but determining a compact set of end-to-end measurements that can cover every link or every rule.
-Further, ATPG is not limited to liveness testing but can be applied to checking higher level properties such as performance.
+End-to-end probes have long been used in network fault diagnosis in work such as [8]-[10], [17], [23], [24], [26].
+Recently, mining low-quality, unstructured data, such as router configurations and network tickets, has attracted interest [12], [21], [34].
+By contrast, the primary contribution of ATPG is not fault localization, but determining a compact set of end-to-end measurements that can cover every rule or every link.
+The mapping between Min-Set-Cover and network monitoring has been previously explored in [3] and [5].
+ATPG improves the detection granuality to the rule level by employing router configuration and data plane information.
+Furthermore, ATPG is not limited to liveness testing, but can be applied to checking higher level properties such as performance.

-Many approaches to develop a measurement-friendly architecture are proposed for managing large networks [18,24, 31].
-It is also suggested that routers should be able to sample the packets for measurement [7].
-Our approach is complementary to these proposals: ATPG does not dictate the locations of injecting network probes and how these probes should be constructed.
-By incorporating input and port constraints, ATPG can generate test packets and injection points using existing deployment of measurement devices.
+There are many proposals to develop a measurement-friendly architecture for networks [11], [22], [28], [35].
+Our approach is complementary to these proposals: By incorporating input and port constraints, ATPG can generate test packets and injection points using existing deployment of measurement devices.